-The following chart shows the percentage of families with young children receiving early intervention services during SFY 2008-2010 that agreed, strongly agreed or very strongly agreed with the federal family outcome indicators.
+The following chart shows the percentage of families with young children receiving early intervention services during SFY 2009-2011 that agreed, strongly agreed or very strongly agreed with the federal family outcome indicators.
 The information was obtained by having the families complete a survey that was provided to them by an early intervention service provider or mailed to them by a local Infants and Toddlers Program.
 There were English and Spanish versions of the survey and cover letter.

-Family Outcome Indicators SFY 2008 SFY 2009 SFY 2010 Families know their rights 78% Response Rate 22.2% 83% Response Rate 29.6% 87% State Target - 76% Response Rate 41.7% Families effectively communicate the needs of their children 75% Response Rate 22.2% 81% Response Rate 29.6% 83% State Target - 74% Response Rate 41.7% Families are able to help their 86% 90% 92%
+Family Outcome Indicators SFY 2009 SFY 2010 SFY 2011 Families know their rights 83% 87% 93% State Target 75% State Target 76% State Target 78% Families effectively communicate the needs of their children 81% 83% 93% State Target 73% State Target 74% State Target -76% Families are able to help their children develop/learn 90% 92% 94% State Target 83% State Target 84% State Target - 86%